Tag: dailyprompt

 • Visionary

 What’s a secret skill or ability you have or wish you had?
-I can see events before they occur, but it is exclusive to me.
-Sometimes, I foresee my success months before it is realized.
-Initially, I thought it was déjà vu, but I eventually recognized it as a pattern about myself.
-I believe this…
+I can see some events before they happen, but it is only for me.
+Sometimes, I anticipate my success months before it occurs.
+At first, I thought it was déjà vu, but I eventually understood it as a pattern about myself.
+I believe…

 • Superstitions

 Are you superstitious?
-I wanted to provide a brief response to this topic.
-People often believe in many things that may not be true.
-These beliefs can be deeply rooted in sociocultural, religious, or political contexts.
+I want to give a quick response to this topic.
+People often believe in many things that might not be true.
+These beliefs can be deeply rooted in social, religious, or political contexts.
 I want to share some common superstitions found in Southern Nigeria.
 Whistling at Night Growing up, we were always…

 • Lions & Leopards

 Which animal would you compare yourself to and why?
 From a young age, I have been captivated by the majestic presence of big cats—lions, leopards, tigers, jaguars, cheetahs, and more.
-There’s something undeniably awe-inspiring about these mighty creatures.
-Among them, I am particularly drawn to the regal lions, their golden manes flowing like fiery crowns,…
+There’s something undeniably awe-inspiring about these powerful creatures.
+Among them, I am especially drawn to the regal lions, their golden manes flowing like fiery crowns,…

 • Muse: Be Curious